Introduction to Uptrace

 What is Uptrace?

-Uptraceopen in new window is a tracing system that monitors performance, errors, and logs.
+Uptraceopen in new window is a tracingopen in new window and metricsopen in new window app that monitors performance, errors, and logs.
 It collects traces, aggregates and processes them to help you pinpoint failures and find performance bottlenecks.

 Getting started is easy:

-- Follow getting started guide for your programming language.
+Follow the getting started guide for your programming language.

 - You create spans with a tracer.
 Usually, there is a single tracer for an app or a library.